-Introduction This chapter provides an overview of the Central Responses feature in S Central Responses provide control over responses to events and the stat in a central location in SiteProtector.
+Introduction This chapter provides an overview of the Central Responses feature in Sit Central Responses provide control over responses to events and the status in a central location in SiteProtector. eProtector. of components

 In this chapter This chapter contains the following topics:

 Торіс Page

 What are Central Responses?
 38

 Creating Central Responses 39